On automorphisms of Hilbert squares of smooth hypersurfaces: Introduction

 Combined with the main results of \cite{MM64}, we obtain the following.

 \begin{corollary} Let $N\geq 4$ be a positive integer.
-Let $X\subset \PP^N$ be a smooth hypersurface of degree $d \geq 3$.
-Then $\Aut(\xht)$ is finite.
+Let $X\subset \PP^N$ be a smooth projective hypersurface of degree $d \geq 3$.
+Then the automorphism group $\Aut(\xht)$ of $\xht$ is finite.
 If in addition $X$ is general\footnote{``General'' means lying in some Zariski-dense open subset of the parameter space.}, then $\Aut(\xht)$ is trivial. \end{corollary}

-In order to achieve Theorem \ref{main}, it is enough to show that $\Aut(\xht)$ acts on $\Nef(\xht)$ identically by general strategy as in \cite{BOR20, Ha19}.
-We will study the extremal contractions induced by two rays of the boundary of $\Nef(\xht)$, the nef cone of $\xht$.
-Clearly one contraction is precisely the Hilbert--Chow morphism $\xht \to \xst$.
+In order to achieve Theorem \ref{main}, it is enough to show that $\Aut(\xht)$ acts on the nef cone $\Nef(\xht)$ of $\xht$ identically by general strategy as in \cite{BOR20, Ha19}.
+We will study the extremal contractions induced by two rays of the boundary of $\Nef(\xht)$.
+Clearly one contraction is precisely the Hilbert--Chow morphism $\xht \to \xst$, where $\xst$ denotes the second symmetric product of $X$.
 We first handle the case where $K_X$ is nef (see Lemma \ref{nef}).
 For the case where $X$ is Fano, we will construct the second contraction using the lines on hypersurfaces and investigate the property of this contraction (see Lemmas \ref{type} and \ref{fano}).

 After some preliminaries in Section \ref{prel} and reductions in Section \ref{reduc}, we will prove Theorem \ref{main} in Section \ref{prof}.
 Some examples are given in Section \ref{exam}.